 We do not offer our staff members paid vacations; the vacation is for our students, the work is for us.
-We demand the highest standards of organization, safety consciousness, and professionalism from all our staff members.
-These standards are never compromised – the safety and education of our students is always our top priority.
+We demand the highest standards of organization, academic excellence, safety consciousness, and professionalism from all our staff members.
+These standards are never compromised – the safety and education of our students are always our top priority.

-Our summer faculty and staff are outstanding high school teachers, university instructors, graduate students and highly-qualified college graduates.
-Staff positions are best suited towards dynamic individuals with a passion for education, travel and youth.
-Because our programs have a serious academic component, we look for academic credentials and experience in educational programs.
+Our summer faculty and staff are outstanding high school teachers, university instructors, graduate students and highly qualified college graduates.
+Staff positions are best suited for dynamic individuals with a passion for education, travel and working with young adults.
+Because our programs have a serious academic component, we look for academic credentials and experience with educational programs.

-The number of staff members per program varies by the number of students participating.
-Each program will have one Program Director, one Program Coordinator, and then one Instructor/RA for each 8-10 students.
-Overall we maintain a staff to student ratio of approximately 1:8.
+The number of staff members per program varies by the number of enrolled students.
+Normally each program will have one Program Director, one Program Coordinator, and one Instructor/RA for each 8-10 students.
+Overall, we maintain a staff to student ratio of approximately 1:7.

-The type of housing varies for each program.
-For residential and college prep programs, staff members will live together in an apartment or university residence and will typically share a double room with another staff member of the same gender.
-For homestay programs, the staff residence would be central to many of the families where our students live.
+Staff members will live together in an apartment or university residence and will typically share a double room with another staff member of the same gender.

-Our summer staff work schedule differs from that of a regular “9 to 5″ job as it is more demanding.
-Our staff members are always supervising, participating, and interacting with the students regardless of position and are on-call at all times.
+Our summer staff work schedule differs from that of a regular “9 to 5″ job as it is much more demanding.
+Our staff members are always teaching, supervising, participating, and interacting with the students regardless of position, and they are on-call at all times.
 The work schedule demands great energy, a positive attitude, flexibility, organization, coordination, discipline and self-motivation.

-Each staff member will typically have one day off per week.
-In all cases, taking free time will be coordinated with and approved by the Program Director in advance.
+Each staff member will typically have two afternoons off per week.
+In all cases, taking free time must be approved by the Program Director in advance.
 Free time schedules may be changed and even canceled in the case of unforeseen events, pressing circumstances, compelling interests of the program and students, as well as emergencies.